waywardgeek/evil_maze/README.md

 Various improvements are possible, but I'd like to keep this algorithm simple.
 For one thing, we don't have to build loops when we don't discover any rooms without paths that have unexplored doors.
-It is a significant complication, however.
-Also, we could combine creating a loop and splicing paths in one transition of the loop instead of two.
+Also, we could combine creating a loop and splicing paths in one transition of the loop instead of two whenever we create a loop in a room that already has a path.
 Another improvement would be doing a better job of detecting when we have to reset our startLabel, as we don't have to do it every time we delete a loop or splice paths together.
 However, all of these improvements provide only a constant factor speedup, while complicating the code.

+The basic version of the algorithm is in maze.c.
+A version with some of these speed improvements is in fastmaze.c